Mount Cashel Orphanage: 2022 British Columbia Link to Mount Cashel saga

-2023 Chicago, Illinois, USA, and Australian links to Mount Cashel Saga
+2023 Chicago, Illinois, US, and Australian links to Mount Cashel Saga

-In 2018, the attorney general of Illinois, launched an investigation to help better understand the scope of the Catholic abuse problem within the state of Illinois.
+In 2018, the Attorney General of Illinois, launched an investigation to help better understand the scope of the Catholic abuse problem within the state of Illinois.
 In 2023, the investigation revealed that at least 451 Catholic clerics and religious brothers abused at least 1,997 children across the dioceses of Illinois.
 One of the accused, Chicago native Ronald Lasik, was sentenced to 11 years in prison for sexually and physically abusing young boys at Mount Cashel Orphanage in the 1950s.
 The Chicago Sun-Times had previously reported that Lasik was accused of abusing two boys between 1966 and 1968, while working at Saint Laurence High School in Chicago.
 Similarly, Lasik was linked to abuse in two Australian schools after an investigation by the Australian Broadcasting Corporation found he showed up in that country in the early 1970s.
 Multiple former students have accused Lasik of physical and sexual abuse at a pair of Australian schools.